Please download our publications below:

 You should not appeal if you agree that you acted improperly but also feel that there were mitigating circumstances.
 The following are not good reasons to appeal: you did not realize you were violating the code; you did not intend to violate the code; the teacher did not explain that you should not do what you were accused of doing; the penalty was too harsh; you do not feel that you have acted in a dishonorable way; you were under stress; or you feel that others also violated the code.
 The appeal process is only concerned with whether a violation occurred, not why it occurred.

 You write a letter to the faculty member’s dean, explaining why you think that you have been unjustly accused.
-Usually the chair of the academic integrity board will ask for an informal meeting with you to review the appeal procedure.
+Usually the Chair of the Board of Academic Integrity will ask for an informal meeting with you to review the appeal procedure.
 After that informal interview, a panel will be chosen and a time for the hearing set up.
 The panel will include three faculty members and two students.
 Your faculty member may also be at the hearing panel as well.
-Both you and the faculty member will explain your positions, and be questioned by the members of the panel.
-After hearing from you, the panel will come to a decision.
-If the panel agrees that you did not violate the academic integrity code, the panel will ask the faculty member to review the grade.
+You speak first in a hearing and answer questions from panelists before the faculty member speaks, so the faculty member has a chance to hear all of your statements, see your evidence and follow along, and hear your answers to the panelists' questions.
+Then the faculty member presents evidence, resonds to your evidence, responds to your answers to questions from the panelists, and then answers the questions from the panelists.
+Once the faculty member is finished, then you have the chance to respond to any additional evidence the faculty member has submitted, to the faculty member's comments and to the faculty member's answers to the questions posed by the panelists.
+After you are finished, the Chair of the Board of Academic Integrity will invite the panelists to ask either you or the faculty member additional questions.
+Once the panelists inform the Chair that they have heard all they need to hear, you and the faculty member will be excused.
+The panel deliberates.
+The vote by secret ballot allows each panelist to make a personal decision as to the preponderance of evidence in the case.
+If the panel agrees that you did not violate the academic integrity code, the Chair of the Board of Academic Integrity will ask the faculty member to remove the grade penalty.
 If the panel feels that you did violate the code, your case will be turned over to your college dean who will handle it from there on.

 There is a separate appeal procedure for cases where the student admits that there is an academic integrity violation but feels that the penalty imposed by the faculty member is too harsh.
 If you wish to appeal the severity of the penalty, you should contact the faculty member’s chair.
 You should not appeal your grade while your academic integrity violation case is still pending.
 Appeals concerning the severity of the grade are only appropriate after you have either agreed that an academic integrity violation has occurred or the panel has determined that such a violation has occurred.

 In some exceptional cases, the faculty member and his or her dean may feel that although the student did violate the academic integrity code, the student should receive a warning rather than a full academic integrity violation.
 If you have received a class II violation, that means that your case is considered less serious.
-If you feel that you deserve a class II violation, you may write to the dean requesting this after you have signed the letter admitting that you did violate the academic integrity code.
+If you feel that you deserve a class II violation, you may write to the dean requesting this after you have signed the letter admitting that you did violate the academic integrity code or after the panel hearing your appeal has found you responsible for the violation.

-If you have questions, feel free to make an appointment with the Chair of the Academic Integrity Board.
+If you have questions, feel free to make an appointment with the Chair of the Board of Academic Integrity.
 The Chair will also be willing to discuss the situation with your parents, but you must first give the chair a written authorization to do so.
 Call 610-519-4520 to make an appointment with the Chair.

-A student should report an academic integrity violation when applying to law schools or professional schools, even if there is no permanent record of the violation on the student's transcript.
+You should report an academic integrity violation when applying to law schools or professional schools, even if there is no permanent record of the violation on your transcript.
 The student should report/explain the violation and the resolution of the matter.
 Not reporting a violation when asked is lying.
-If the violation is expunged from student's record, Villanova will not report the violation, because no permanent record exists, but the student is obligated to report when asked.
+If the violation is expunged from your record, Villanova will not report the violation, because no permanent record exists, but you are obligated to report when asked.
 Always err on the side of caution, and when in doubt, please contact the law schools or professional schools for clarification on their questions.
+You may request at any time a letter from the chair of the Board of Academic Integrity that explains Villanova's policy, the emphasis on an educational apporach to violations of the university's code and affirming your good character, because you reported the violation.